markus-li/pyjuice/README.md

 * Encrypt and upload changes.
 Need full READ support of everything I use first.
 * Come up with more features to implement
 * ~~Fix issues with password-only login over ssh.
 The whole terminal can't be used when pexpect controls the session.~~
+* Try different methods of authentication in succession if one fails, lastly fall back to asking the user for manual authentication, if possible.
 * Handle incorrect json data gracefully instead of crashing.
 * Make sure the daemon does NOT crash/hang when sent garbage.
 This should be the case now, but tests need to be written.
 * Add logging facilities to the daemon?